freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/manipulating-complex-objects.md

 })
 ```

-your object in `myMusic` should contain a `formats` property which is an array
+Your object in `myMusic` should contain a `formats` property which is an array

 ```js
 myMusic.forEach(object => {